unlaunch/documentation/_docs/sdks/dotnet-sdk.md

 ---
-title: Unlaunch .NET Client SDK - Official Guide
+title: Unlaunch .NET SDK - Official Guide
-description: This guide provides complete information about the Unlaunch .NET Client SDK.
+description: This guide provides complete information about the Unlaunch .NET SDK.
 ---

-# Unlaunch .NET Client SDK
+# Unlaunch .NET SDK

-This guide provides complete information about the Unlaunch .NET Client SDK and how to integrate it in your applications to use Unlaunch feature flags.
+This guide provides complete information about the Unlaunch .NET SDK and how to integrate it in your applications to use Unlaunch feature flags.

-The Unlaunch .NET Client SDK provides a .NET API to access Unlaunch.
+The Unlaunch .NET SDK provides a .NET API to access Unlaunch.
 Using the SDK, you can easily build .NET applications that can evaluate feature flags, access configuration, and more.
 Unlaunch .NET SDK is *open source*.
 SDK source code is available on <a href="https://github.com/unlaunch/dotnet-sdk" rel="nofollow">GitHub <i class="fab fa-github fa-fw"></i></a> You can also checkout the .NET [example project](https://github.com/unlaunch/hello-csharp/blob/master/hello-csharp/Program.cs).

 ### Language Support

-The Unlaunch .NET Client SDK supports .NET Framework 4.5+ and NetStandard 2.0+
+The Unlaunch .NET SDK supports .NET Framework 4.5+ and NetStandard 2.0+

 ## Prerequisites